-According to Forbes, eCommerce sales increased by more than 30% in 2020.
+Global retail eCommerce sales are only expected to increase in the coming years.
 While this is good for eCommerce businesses, it also means that there will be more competition.

 To help your online business stand out, we have scoured the web for eCommerce trends that are expected to shape the industry for the foreseeable future.
-From AI to zero fees for returns, here are 19 of the top eCommerce trends for 2021.
+From AI to UGC, here are 21 of the top eCommerce trends for 2023.

 - 2. Environmental Sustainability Will Play a Bigger Factor